dorlib/IMDB-Project/README.md

 ## Running the Application Yourself

-Here's what needs to be done in order to get the app running locally on your computer.
+Here's what needs to be done in order to get the app running locally on your machine.

 ### Run the docker container: